 1. Stimulants - These include Ritalin and Adderall.

-2. Depressants - These include Xanax and Valium, which depress your central nervous system.
+2. Depressants - These include Xanax, Valium, and Klonopin, which depress your central nervous system.

-3. Opioids - These include Vicodin, Percocet, and Oxycontin.
+3. Opioids - These include Vicodin, Percocet, and Oxycodone.

 If the abuse continues for many years without any effort at all to seek help from a drug abuse treatment center, expect your liver to suffer terribly.
 Over time, the liver will scar and turn into a shriveled, cirrhotic organ.